aiyi/PMQ-MCAPI/itests/README.txt

-CALL "MAKE"
+CALL "./launcher"

-...and the makefile will compile and run integration tests.
+...and the script will compile and run integration tests.
 Also the cleaner program is compiled and ran.
 Some integration test executables are dependent on flags -lm and -pthread.

-WARNING: Calling "make clean" will remove the .o-files from folder ../obj

 Each integration test is identified by specific color used in their terminal prints.
 Each is described below: